cipp-ashe/custom-gpts/writing/belief-action.md

 **Real accountability names the lever.**

-I notice when I'm deflecting because my reach changes.
-When I'm answering honestly, I can point at the specific thing I chose to do or not do.
-When I'm deflecting, I reach for scale.
+Honest answers point at specific things: a decision made, an action taken, a path chosen.
+Deflecting answers reach for scale.
 The team is too small.
 The market conditions are too hard.
 The systemic constraints are too big.
-Each of those can be real.
-Each is also where my explanation lives when I don't want to look at the specific choice.
+All of those can be real.
+They're also where an explanation lands when naming the specific choice would mean examining it.

 The test I run on myself: does the constraint survive naming the lever?
 Pick a specific thing I had access to, that I could have done, that I didn't.
 If naming that one thing makes the constraint dissolve, the constraint wasn't doing the work.
 Something else was.
 Usually a priority choice I didn't want to audit.